searchingforvindication/searchingforvindication.github.com/_posts/2013-06-19-Where-My-Sorrow-Started.md

 layout: post
 title: "And There, Friends, Is Where My Sorrow Started"
 tagline: ""
-description: "What we learned from Hope's Obituary" category : tags : [pentecost, Hope, tabernacle]
+description: "What we learned from Hope's obituary" category : tags : [pentecost, Hope, tabernacle]
 ---